Wi-Fi-Labs/Labs-Guides/GEN 3/Emulator/Gen3TIDSIDRNG.md

 If your obtained TID & SID combo doesn't match what is expected, you can use the [Gen 3 TID/SID Frame Finder](https://github.com/DevonStudios/Gen3TIDSIDFrameFinder/releases) tool to properly calibrate your delay for this situation, as it may differ slightly from the default values mentioned above.<br>
 In the example below, I attempted to hit my target without considering any delay, so I would now like to calibrate it; to do this set up the `Frame Correction` fields as below, and press the 'Adjust Frame' button:
-- **Attempted Frame:** The advancements value at which you pressed A on
+- **Attempted Frame:** The advances value at which you pressed A on
 - **Acquired SID:** The SID value you obtained instead of your target one as displayed in the Lua script

 <p align="center"><img src="https://raw.githubusercontent.com/Wi-Fi-Labs/Labs-Guides/main/GEN%203/Emulator/Images/G3TIDSIDFRLGE9.png"/></p>

-The tool will then calculate your delay as 'Frame Offset', and display what advancement you should actually hold A on, in order to hit your target!<br><br>
+The tool will then calculate your delay as 'Frame Offset', and display what advance you should actually hold A on, in order to hit your target!<br><br>

 _Note: If you don't want to use the `Pandora's Box` method, but you still want to RNG a specific SID, you can use [PokéFinder](https://github.com/Admiral-Fish/PokeFinder)'s `FRLGE ID's` tab from the Gen 3 section, in a similar manner that Gen 3 TID/SID Frame Finder is used above, in order to do so._<br>